2003 New England Patriots season: Week 9: at Denver Broncos

 The Patriots made their only appearance on Monday Night Football of the season in this matchup against the Broncos, who had beaten the Patriots in 13 of the two teams' 15 previous meetings.
 The Broncos held a 24–23 lead in the fourth with backup quarterback Danny Kanell starting and despite injuries to receiver Ed McCaffrey and kicker Jason Elam.
 Backed up to their one-yard line, the Patriots were forced to punt, but with so little room to work, they snapped the ball through the endzone for a deliberate safety.
 On the ensuing free kick, the Patriots pinned the Broncos near their own goal line and forced a Denver punt.
-In the final two minutes, the Patriots drove downfield and Tom Brady fired an 18-yard touchdown strike to David Givens.
+In the final two minutes, the Patriots drove downfield, and Tom Brady fired an 18-yard touchdown strike to David Givens.
 Kanell threw a long pass that was intercepted by rookie Asante Samuel with seven seconds left, securing a 30–26 Patriots win.

 Week 11: vs. Dallas Cowboys

-For only the second time in their history the Patriots defeated the Cowboys.
-Both teams entered the Sunday Night Football contest at 7–2 and the game was the first showdown between Bill Belichick and the coach he worked under for many years, former Patriots coach Bill Parcells.
-The Cowboys gained only 291 yards of offense while the Patriots did worse, limited to 268 yards; three Quincy Carter interceptions (two by Ty Law) proved decisive.
+For only the second time in their history, the Patriots defeated the Cowboys.
+Both teams entered the Sunday Night Football contest at 7–2, and the game was the first showdown between Bill Belichick and former Patriots coach Bill Parcells.
+The Cowboys gained only 291 yards of offense, but the Patriots were limited to 268 yards; three Quincy Carter interceptions (two by Ty Law) proved decisive.
 The Patriots managed two Adam Vinatieri field goals and a two-yard Antowain Smith touchdown marred by a blocked PAT.
 With a 12–0 win, the Patriots continued their winning streak from the end of September.

 Week 12: at Houston Texans

-Facing their future defensive coach Dom Capers, the Patriots made their first trip to Houston since 1988 and a 31–6 loss to the Oilers at the Astrodome.
+Facing their future defensive coach Dom Capers, the Patriots made their first trip to Houston since 1988's 31–6 loss to the Oilers at the Astrodome.
 The Patriots led 10–3 at the half, but Adam Vinatieri missed a 38-yard field goal try at the end of the half, his first miss inside a dome in his career.
-Tony Banks erupted to three second-half touchdowns as the Texans' defense bullied the Patriots into a fumble (recovered by Jay Foreman) and a Tom Brady INT.
-Trailing 20–13 in the final minutes of regulation the Patriots drove down field; at the Texan' 4-yard line Brady was chased out of the pocket and threw a pass caught in the endzone in mid-air by Daniel Graham.
-In overtime a 37-yard Vinatieri field goal try was blocked by Ramon Walker, but the Texans were forced to punt.
-Late in overtime the Texans' Marlon McCree picked off Brady at his 5-yard line but a holding penalty nullified the turnover, and Vinatieri kicked the game-winner with 41 seconds left in overtime and a 23–20 Patriots win.
-The game marked the last time New England would trail in any 2003 contest until Super Bowl XXXVIII - which took place in Houston as well.
+Tony Banks erupted for three second-half touchdowns as the Texans' defense bullied the Patriots into a fumble (recovered by Jay Foreman) and a Tom Brady INT.
+Trailing 20–13 in the final minutes of regulation, the Patriots drove downfield; at the Texans' 4-yard line, Brady was chased out of the pocket and threw a pass caught in the endzone in mid-air by Daniel Graham.
+In overtime, a 37-yard Vinatieri field goal try was blocked by Ramon Walker, but the Texans were forced to punt.
+Late in overtime the Texans' Marlon McCree picked off Brady at his 5-yard line, but a holding penalty nullified the turnover, and Vinatieri kicked the game-winner with 41 seconds left in overtime and a 23–20 Patriots win.
+The game marked the last time New England would trail in any 2003 contest until Super Bowl XXXVIII (which also took place in Houston).